 Introducing workplace uniforms can also bring people together.
 They boost the team spirit and the sense of belonging, so they may just be the thing that encourage the employees to become more responsible with their attendance.

 A lot of workplace accidents can be prevented.
 In order to do your best and prevent work related injuries or illnesses, you need to meticulously follow the Health and Safety at Work Act.

 It contains extensive and detailed guidelines about what to do and how to act in order to prevent your employees from getting hurt or sick at work.

 However, due to many factors, accidents still occur.
 As an employer, you need to be prepared for that situation, as well.
 You need to have the First Aid kits properly distributed, appropriately stocked and regularly inspected.

 This doesn’t mean more work or more responsibilities for you.
 You just need to contact Alsco and look into our rental programs.
 We bring, stock, check and restock all the First Aid kits you may need.

-You just call us and we’ll give you the best possible monthly quote for your business.
+You just call us and we’ll give you the best possible affordable quote for your business.
 In exchange, we bring all the equipment, regularly check it, clean it and deliver it in time – yes, uniforms, as well!